Graduate Alumna Focus | Destinee Morrow

 What made the Bioinformatics field interesting to you?

-I have always been a techy people because I grew up in that era.
+I have always been a techy person because I grew up in that era.

 I wanted a way to be involved in research.
 Bioinformatics lets me work directly with the data and produce meaningful results.

-I cannot talk about this enough when I say there is a disconnect between the researchers who have a background in biology and the computer scientists performing the analyst that know little to nothing about biology.
+I cannot talk about this enough when I say there is a disconnect between the researchers who have a background in biology and the computer scientists performing the analysis who know little to nothing about biology.

 Bioinformaticians are that bridge.
 We need more of them.
 Collaboration is everything when it comes to research, and we need those minds who can help with both ends.